Alyssa René Heinze

 alyssa.heinze@berkeley.edu

 I’m a PhD Candidate in Political Science at the University of California, Berkeley and a Research Associate at the Center on the Politics of Development.
-I research gendered understandings of: the political economy of local development, political inequality, and the consequences of climate change using mixed (in-depth qualitative, experimental, and machine-learning) methods.
-My dissertation project investigates the role of state and community control of natural resources in entrenching patriarchal gender relations.
+I research gendered understandings of: the political economy of local development, political inequality, and the consequences of climate change.
 My research is located in the Global South, with a focus on India.

 Empowering the local executive: When electoral reform disrupts elite coalitions